purescript/purescript/lib/purescript-cst/README.md

 # purescript-cst

-Defines the surface syntax of the PureScript Programming Language.
+The parser for the PureScript programming language.

 ## Compiler compatibility